Brassicas – a diverse group

 Generally brassicas are cold-hardy vegetables and are grown over Autumn, Winter and Spring.
 But there are variations in the ideal planting times.

-For example, brussels sprouts are best started in late Summer.
+For example, depending on variety, brussels sprouts are best started in late Spring to late Summer.
 They take four or more months to form sprouts, which are best matured over Melbourne’s long stretch of cold weather.
 Any less, and you can end up with a leafy plant with no sprouts.

 By contrast, traditional Chinese vegetables such as bok choi and pak choy should not be started before late Autumn, as any hint of hot weather or water stress may see them bolt to seed before you have had a chance to enjoy them.
 The Japanese tatsoi is similar.
 Plantings can then continue throughout Winter (although growth will be slower).
 The main advantage of boy choi and pak choy, apart from being deliciously crunchy, is their quick time to harvest – a couple of months.